Nestled on the Sacramento River, the small town of Red Bluff, California, offers an array of things to do on vacation or if you reside there.

 Address: 700 Diamond Avenue, Red Bluff, CA 96080

 The park also offers a multipurpose grass sports field for various sports.
 Wheelchair-accessible with an ADA-compliant picnic area, this city park also includes a skate park, softball field, basketball court, BBQ facilities, and restrooms.
-For a theme park escapade, book a Disneyland or Disney’s California Adventure.

 15. Lariat Bowl